Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Introduction

-Unfortunately, popular deep SSL techniques are generally not safe.
-Indeed, they rely on strong and essentially untestable assumptions on the data distribution: \begin{itemize} \item the smoothness assumption: small perturbations on the features $x$ do not cause large modification in the labels, $p(y|\text{pert}(x))\approx p(y|x)$; \item the manifold assumption: data distribution support is a manifold lower dimension than the input space then knowledge on $p(x)$ improves the understanding of $p(x,y)$ or $p(y|x)$; \item the cluster assumption: data points are distributed on discrete clusters and points in the same cluster are likely to share the same label. \end{itemize}

-Most of semi-supervised methods rely on these distributional assumptions to ensure performance in entropy minimisation, pseudo-labelling and consistency-based methods.
+Most semi-supervised methods rely on these distributional assumptions to ensure performance in entropy minimisation, pseudo-labelling and consistency-based methods.
 However, no proof is given that guarantees the effectiveness of state-of-the-art methods \citep{tarvainen2017mean, miyato2018virtual, sohn2020fixmatch, pham2021meta}.
-To illustrate that SSL requires specific assumptions, we show in a toy example that pseudo-labelling fails at learning on a simple dataset on a simple setting.
+To illustrate that SSL requires specific assumptions, we show in a toy example that pseudo-labelling can fail.
 To do so, we draw samples from two uniform distributions with a small overlap.
 Both supervised and semi-supervised neural networks are trained using the same labelled dataset.
 While the supervised algorithm learns perfectly the true distribution of $p(1|x)$, the semi-supervised learning methods (both entropy minimisation and pseudo-label) underestimate $p(1|x)$ for $x \in [1,3]$ (see Figure \ref{fig:toy}).
-We also tested our proposed method (DeSSL) on this dataset and show that the unbiased version of each SSL technique learns the true distribution perfectly.
+We also test our proposed method (DeSSL) on this dataset and show that the unbiased version of each SSL technique learns the true distribution accurately.
 See Appendix \ref{section:toyexample} for the results with Entropy Minimisation.
+Beyond this toy example, a recent benchmark \citep{wang2022usb} of the last SSL methods demonstrates that no one method is empirically better than the others.
+Therefore, the scarcity of labels brings out the need for competitive methods that benefit from theoretical guarantees.
+The main motivation of this work is to show that these competitive methods can be easily modified to benefit from theoretical guarantees without performance degradation.